 The Western kingbird is a large tyrant flycatcher native to western North America.
 It has striking plumage, with gray and yellow feathers tinged with crimson during courtship or when defending territory from intruders.

-As is characteristic of its kind, the Western Kingbird exhibits highly territorial behavior towards other birds in its area.
+As is characteristic, the Western Kingbird exhibits highly territorial behavior towards other birds in its area.

 They are found as far south as Mexico, inhabiting open habitats near bodies of water such as rivers and lakes.

-While their primary diet consists of insects like bees and flies that they catch mid-flight, it also includes fruit for variety during winter months.
+While their primary diet consists of insects like bees and flies that they catch mid-flight, it also includes fruit for variety during winter.

 Kingdom | Animalia |